Digital-Preservation-Coalition/bit-list/content/entries/collections-information-management-data-and-systems/index.en.md

   - year: 2024
     trend: no-change
     classification: endangered
 hazards: Poor or no documentation; lack of technical and preservation infrastructure; complex interdependencies on specific hardware, software or operating systems; significant volumes or diversity of data; conflation of access with preservation; dependence on proprietary products; lack of preservation capacity in museum or gallery; poorly developed or no processes for migration or normalization; uncertainty over IPR or the presence of orphaned works
-mitigations: Strong documentation; preservation capability; strong repository and preservation technical infrastructure; good descriptive cataloguing; use of open formats and open source software; considered data management planning; licencing that enables preservation
+mitigations: Strong documentation; preservation capability; strong repository and preservation technical infrastructure; good descriptive cataloguing; use of open formats and open source software; considered data management planning;
+  licencing that enables preservation
 year-added: 2023
-published: 2025-08-25
+published: 2023-11-02
-last-updated: "2024-11-07"
+last-updated: 2024-11-07
 aliases:
   - /digipres/champion-digital-preservation/bit-list/endangered/bitlist-collections-information-management-data-systems
 comments: Databases and catalogues can have a knock-on effect.
 The information they contain is valuable for contextualizing and understanding the resources they describe.
 Without them, meaning may be lost even if bits are not.
 case-studies:
-  - title: 'Learning Lessons from the Cyber-attack: British Library cyber incident review'
+  - title: "Learning Lessons from the Cyber-attack: British Library cyber incident review"
     authors: The British Library
     year: 2024
     url: https://www.bl.uk/home/british-library-cyber-incident-review-8-march-2024.pdf/